Murtain/Murtain.Net45/README.md

 ### How to use

-1.Install packages.
+1. Install packages.

     Install-Package Murtain.SDK
     Install-Package Murtain.Web
     Install-Package Murtain.Web.ApiDocument

-2.Change your `WebApiConfig.cs `
+2. Change your `WebApiConfig.cs `

     config.Filters.Add(new WebApiExceptionFilterAttribute());
     config.Filters.Add(new ValidateModelAttribute());